-What business registration reforms has Doing Business recorded in Israel (table 2.2)?
+What business registration reforms has Doing Business recorded in Israel (table 2.1)?

-Table 2.2 How has Israel made starting a business easier-or not?
+Table 2.1 How has Israel made starting a business easier-or not?
 By Doing Business report year

-DB year Reform DB2008 No reform as measured by Doing Business.
-DB2009 No reform as measured by Doing Business.
+DB year Reform DB2009 No reform as measured by Doing Business.
 DB2010 No reform as measured by Doing Business.
 DB2011 No reform as measured by Doing Business.
 DB2012 No reform as measured by Doing Business.
 DB2013 No reform as measured by Doing Business.
+DB2014 Israel made starting a business easier by reducing the time required for registration at the Income Tax Department and the National Insurance Institute.